 - In many cafes and bars it is cheaper to eat or drink standing up rather than sitting down.
 You will notice many people drinking expresso or eating panaderies whilst standing, (Italians have a sweet tooth!), then it’s ‘ciao’ and away they go.

 - The area immediately around St Mark’s Square (San Marco) is much more expensive than the back streets.
 It is worth a walk to get away from the throng and appreciate a more traditional place at a realistic price.
-Kevin will show you some good places, and guide you to the best ice-cream in Venice!

 - Your waterbus ticket is a real asset – you can go up and down the Grand Canal, round the outside of the city, across the lagoon to the Lido or visit the glass blowing factories and shops of Murano or for the adventurous: even the small outer isles in the lagoon!
 This is a great way to see Venice and also to give your feet a rest.